 Tegallalang is located a 20 minutes’ drive from Ubud town.
 There is a small entrance fee of 10k IDR payable in a small ticket office.
 You can enter the rice fields from multiple locations off the busy street that has got some cafes and warungs alongside.
 Don’t be surprised if you get asked to give a small donation by a farmer to enter their part of rice paddies.
 Another 10-15k IDR should be sufficient.

 In the rice fields, you can find the iconic Bali swing, which is one of the top Ubud attractions.
 It’s enormous and swinging on it can give you some sweet adrenaline rush, and it’s a pure treat given the scenery!
-Not mentioning the fantastic shot of you in a flowy dress swinging over lush rice paddies!
+Not to mention the fantastic shot of you in a flowy dress swinging over lush rice paddies!
 The price for this pleasure is 300k IDR which is steep by my standards.

 Pura Tirta Empul Temple & Purification Ceremony